BOSTON-TERRIER.jpg

 Stop: The stop is definite, preferably forming a 90-degree angle between the topskull and muzzle.

-Muzzle: The muzzle is short, square, full, very deep, and very broad.
+Muzzle: The muzzle is short, square, full, deep, and broad.
 It should be dry, having no wrinkles or pendulous flews.
-The muzzle is level from stop to the tip of the nose.
-The jaws are broad and strong with a slightly turned up lower jaw.
-Upper and lower jaws have good bone substance, appearing strong and well-developed, never appearing long and snipey, or flat and flush with the profile of the face.
+The muzzle is level from the stop to the tip of the nose.
+The jaws are broad and strong, with a slightly turned-up lower jaw.
+Upper and lower jaws have good bone substance, appearing strong and well-developed, never appearing long and snipey or flat and flush with the profile of the face.

-Lips or Flews: Lips are thick and of a good depth, yet rather clean and fit well over the teeth and jaws, and covering the teeth completely.
+Lips or Flews: The lips are thick and of good depth.
+They are clean and fit well over the teeth and jaws, covering the teeth completely.
 They are never loose or pendulous in appearance.
 The upper and lower lips meet in front of the upper and lower incisors, forming an inverted V-shape where the upper lips meet at the philtrum.

-Nose: The nose is well-pigmented and black, or self-colored according to the coat.
-The nose is wide, and nostrils are well-opened.
+Nose: The nose is well-pigmented, black, or self-colored according to the coat.
+The nose is wide, and the nostrils are well-opened.

-Cheeks: The cheeks may be smooth to gently padded.
+Cheeks: The cheeks may be smooth to slightly padded.
 They are never chiseled or coarse.

-Dentition and Bite: Forty-two strong, clean, white teeth.
-Bite may be level, scissor, or reverse-scissor, or just slightly undershot, with no more than 1/4 of an inch of contact loss between upper and lower incisors.
+Dentition and Bite: Forty-two strong, clean, and white teeth.
+The bite may be level, scissor, reverse-scissor, or just slightly undershot, with no more than 1/4 of an inch of contact loss between the upper and lower incisors.

 Eyes: Moderately large in size, round, set widely apart, and medium to dark brown in color, with dark colors preferred.
 The eye rims are well-fitted and well-pigmented.
 The eyes should be free of exposed whites, pink membranes, or haw.
 The eyes are never bulging.
 There should be sufficient bone in the surrounding orbital sockets to protect the eyes.

-Ears: Medium in size, set high on the skull, and set as far to the upper and outer corner as possible.
+Ears: The ears are medium in size, set high on the skull and as far to the upper and outer corners as possible.
 They may be natural or cropped.
 Natural ears should be small in size, V-shaped, and carried firmly erect.
 Cropped ears are cut short to enhance the square proportions of the head.
 The ears are never long, overly large, or broken.

 Body and Tail

 General Description: Compact, solid, and of good substance.
 The body is squarely proportioned, never racy or bulky.
-Width at forequarters is approximately equal to the width at the hindquarters.
+The width at the forequarters is approximately equal to the width at the hindquarters.

-Chest: Deep, broad, but never wider than deep.
+Chest: Deep and broad but never wider than deep.
 The brisket extends to the point of the elbows.

 Topline: Level from withers to croup or from withers to loin.
 The back is short, broad, strongly muscled, and supple.
-The loin is taut, and may be flat and level, or slightly arched, yet supportive.
+The loin is taut and may be flat, level, or slightly arched, yet supportive.
 The topline is never swayed or roached.

 Croup: Gently sloped.

-Underline: Slight is present.
+Underline: A slight tuck-up may be present.
 The underline is taut and firm, without any indication of sagging or excess weight.

 Ribs: Long, well-sprung, well-laid-back, and oval-shaped, never barrel-chested or slab-sided.

 Tail: Set low on the sloped croup.
-The tail thick at the base, and tapering toward a blunt end, ideally not exceeding a length that is one quarter the distance from the set-on to the hock joint.
+The tail is naturally short, thick at the base, and tapering toward a blunt end, ideally not exceeding a length one-quarter the distance from the set-on to the hock joint.
 Screw tails and kinked tails are undesirable.

 Forequarters and Hindquarters

-Forequarters: Forequarters are always in balance with the hindquarters.
-Forequarters are well-angulated with well-laid-back shoulder blades.
+Forequarters: The forequarters are always balanced with the hindquarters and well-angulated with well-laid-back shoulder blades.
 Shoulder blades are approximately equal in length to the upper arm and forearm.

-Elbows: Elbows are close to the body.
+Elbows: The elbows are close to the body.
 The point of the elbows is approximately half the dog’s height at the withers.

 Pasterns: Never weak or broken.